Flyeram/RT-42/README.md

 # How to install

-To compile on mac and linux "make re" you need SDL2 and SDL2_ttf to compile
+To compile on mac and linux `make re` you need SDL2 and SDL2_ttf to compile

 #How to use